Cal4Care-Developers/proxytunnel/README.md

 ```

 **Critical requirement**: If the cloud security group blocks UDP 16384-32768
-from NX Device IP, RTP path ④ cannot reach FreeSWITCH and there will be no
+from NX Device IP, RTP path ④ cannot reach RingQ and there will be no
 voice.
 OS-level iptables rules alone are not enough — the cloud provider
 firewall must also allow it.